Ops

 An op is a function that takes a number of inputs and returns a single output.
 The op can be a constant value, a variable, or a function that operates on the inputs.

-- Function Operations: Stateless functions that take inputs and return a value.
+Fn): Stateless functions that take inputs and return a value (e.g.Add,Sigmoid). - Variable (

-- Variable Operations: Read from an input index, returning the value at that index.
+Var): Reads from an input vector, returning the value at that index. - Constant (

-- Constant Operations: Fixed values that do not change - returning the value when called.
+Const): A fixed value that does not change - returning the value when called. - Value (

 Provided Ops include: